 Initially, this is exciting because “I’ve been taking care of mom for a few years now…I should just get paid for all that caregiving and caretaker work!”

 Unfortunately, Medicaid just doesn’t allow it.
-The reason why the caretaker of a Medicaid applicant can’t just get paid, for care-giving services already provided to their mother or father, is that Medicaid only allows these arrangements if they are made prospectively (not retroactively).
-If made retroactively, then Medicaid deems the transfer of money a gift and imposes a penalty on the Medicaid applicant.
+Care providers of Medicaid applicants can’t get paid for the services they already provided to their mother or father because Medicaid only allows these arrangements if they are made prospectively (not retroactively).
+If made beforehand, the money transfer is deemed a gift and Medicaid penalizes the applicant.

-But there is no law that requires a child to provide care-taking services for free (although we often do out of love).
+But no law requires a child to provide personal care services for free (although we often do out of love).

 Personal Services Contract | Caregiver Agreement

-If drafted properly (and there are a number of restrictions), a personal services contract or personal caregiver agreement can be an incredibly effective tool to both help the parent qualify for Medicaid, while remaining in-line with their estate plan (i.e. get money to people who will inherit it anyway).
+If you draft it correctly, a personal services contract or a caregiver agreement can be an incredibly effective tool to help the parent qualify for Medicaid while remaining in line with their estate plan (i.e. getting money to people who will inherit it anyway).
 A personal caregiver agreement can involve multiple people (within reason) as well.

-When mom, dad and caretaker child meet with their elder law attorney to discuss Medicaid planning, the elder law attorney can draw up a personal services contract in a way that Medicaid will accept (reasonable hourly rate per social security life expectancy tables).
-A non-lawyer should never attempt to draft a personal-services contract on their own as mistakes can cost the parent and family valuable benefits.
+When mom, dad, and the caretaker child meet with their elder care attorney to discuss Medicaid planning, the elder law attorney can draw up personal services contract that Medicaid will accept.

-Personal services contracts are just one of many medicaid planning strategies that can be used to help qualify mom or dad for Medicaid, while protecting their hard-earned assets.
-Meet with a local elder law attorney today to discuss your family's medicaid planning options.
+Personal services contracts are just one of many Florida Medicaid planning strategies that can be used to help qualify your mom or dad for Medicaid while protecting their hard-earned assets.
+Call our elder law attorneys to discuss your family's Medicaid planning options.